bartek/weeklygame-week1/README.md

 But guess what?
 You won't take that.
 Let's do it Rumble in the Bronx style and get these guys out of our way.
 Throw them into slot machines, over tables, into fountains.
-You'll be surprised to see that doing so yields so .. musical enjoyment.
+You'll be surprised to see that doing so yields.. musical enjoyment.

 Run